TerriaJS/terriajs/README.md

 - how it differs from the current version
 - how it will impact users (including guides and tools to help you upgrade)
-- release roadmap (including which features are supported, and which we are in development)
+- release roadmap (including which features are supported or in development)

 Stay tuned!